Peter Lougheed: Illness and death

 Lougheed had long been suffering from a heart condition and high blood pressure which required a triple bypass surgery in 1995.
-In early September 2012, his health severely deteriorated and he was taken to hospital, where he died of natural causes at the hospital named after him in Calgary.
+In 2012, his health severely deteriorated and he was taken to the hospital named after him in Calgary where he died of natural causes at age 84 on September 13.
 His body lay in state from September 17 to 18 inside the main rotunda of the Alberta Legislature Building.
 The national and provincial flags were flown at half-mast throughout the province.
 After lying in state, Lougheed's body travelled back to Calgary in a motorcade from Edmonton that followed a procession through the city, passing places of significance to Lougheed.
 A state memorial was held on September 21, 2012, at the Southern Alberta Jubilee Auditorium in Calgary.

 In response to his death, Prime Minister Stephen Harper described Lougheed as "one of the most remarkable Canadians of his generation."
 Alberta Premier Alison Redford cut short her trip to Asia in order to attend his funeral.
-Alberta's opposition leader Danielle Smith, former Prime Minister Jean Chrétien (who was the Minister of Justice during negotiations to patriate the Canadian constitution), federal opposition leader Thomas Mulcair and Calgary mayor Naheed Nenshi issued statements condoling his death.
-Former Prime Minister Joe Clark wrote a special commentary in The Globe and Mail praising Lougheed.
+Alberta's opposition leader Danielle Smith, former prime minister Jean Chrétien (who was the Minister of Justice during negotiations to patriate the Canadian constitution), federal opposition leader Thomas Mulcair and Calgary mayor Naheed Nenshi issued statements condoling his death.
+Former prime minister Joe Clark wrote a special commentary in The Globe and Mail praising Lougheed.